-Experts at stealth and surprise, thieves can move through the shadows, vanish into thin air, or steal items from their opponents and use them as weapons.
-Thieves practice an agile, acrobatic fighting style, which can make them very hard to hit.
+Experts at stealth and surprise, thieves move through the shadows, vanish into thin air, or steal items from their opponents and use them as weapons.
+Thieves practice an agile, acrobatic fighting style, which makes them very hard to hit.

 |Main Hand||Off Hand||Two-Handed||Aquatic|